JangHyun1994/technical-writing.gitlab/onboarding/answer_key.md

    The GitLab UI design system for GitLab.
 It's available at [https://design.gitlab.com/](https://design.gitlab.com/).

-1. What are three things the Dangerbot tests for?
+1. What are some things Dangerbot tests for?
+(Give three examples.)

    Dangerbot produces warnings and errors when your commit messages don't meet [GitLab commit message guidelines](https://docs.gitlab.com/ee/development/contributing/merge_request_workflow.html#commit-messages-guidelines).

-1. If you update currently-published content, how often/when is it published to the web?
+1. If you update currently published content, how often/when is it published to the web?

    After your merge request pipelines succeed, it can take up to four hours.

-   This is explained in the [GitLab /help](https://docs.gitlab.com/ee/development/documentation/#gitlab-help) documentation.
+   This is explained in the [GitLab `/help`](https://docs.gitlab.com/ee/development/documentation/#gitlab-help) documentation.

 1. Which GitLab project has instructions for how to run a local build of the docs?